 Scholarship is recognized and encouraged through an academic honor roll.
 The honor roll is compiled at the end of each nine weeks.
-Honor recognition will be put in the county paper.
-Students who maintain honor status through all testing periods will be recognized during awards day/night and will receive an honor certificate.

 The Holmes County Consolidated School Board is quite proud to endorse Honors and Special Honors Programs designated to recognize those deserving pupils.
 It is most important that the schools of this system reflect unity in determining the criteria for an Honors and Special Honors Program.